NullPounce/pounce-keys/README.md

 no need to build ip or port into apk before install

-project was originally built in a AIDE (mobile app dev) using an old 2.2 Gradle build on max API 21 (things are just thrown everywhere right now, I'll clean it up if there's any company, enjoy :)
+project was originally built in a AIDE (mobile app dev) using an old 2.2 Gradle build on max API 21

-this version was built in android studio electric eel 2022.1.1 with Gradle updated to 7.6 and API all the way up to 33 (android 13) you can use any listener just thought the theme was cool.
+this version was built in android studio electric eel 2022.1.1 with Gradle updated to 7.6 and API all the way up to 33 (android 13)

 More than just a keylogger, this app prints most text in whatever active section was tapped or opened/viewed, this is how it can show recieved messages. think of this as a text based VNC as it sends all that is tapped on the phone